 Perhaps you're wondering just what it is that I believe.
 Well, I'll tell you anyway!
 I mentioned above that I am "a conservative, Christian minister."
 Let me tell you what I mean by each of those adjectives.

 "Conservative" means I hold firmly to the Judeo-Christian principles and commandments stated in the Holy Bible, and I don't tolerate altering them in ANY WAY.
 I'm open to change in a lot of areas, but NOT by amending the Divinely inspired and written Word of God!

 "Christian" means I adhere, as best I can in the weak flesh I inhabit, to the teachings of Jesus Christ and the Holy Apostles He commissioned with spreading the Gospel throughout the earth.
 If they said it, I try to follow it and obey it.
 It's that simple.
 That doesn't mean I ignore anything in the Old Testament though.
 I believe it is as relevant as ever.
 In fact, much of the New Testament is a restatement of the Old Testament and a clarification of its application for us as Christians today.

 "Minister" means I try to live as a humble servant of both the Lord Jesus Christ and His beautiful Bride, the Church.
 That's about all I can say about that one.

-You can stay posted on the latest news of my life and ministry either by checking back on this page periodically, or by subscribing to my low-volume Parson Place email list.
-If you'd like to receive more frequent email communications from me via forwards of certain emails I deem pertinent and appropriate and direct personal updates, I invite you to send me an email request to join my private email list.
+You can stay posted on the latest news of my life and ministry by subscribing to my very-low-volume Parson Place email list.
+If you'd like to receive only slightly more frequent email communications from me via forwards of certain emails I deem pertinent and appropriate and direct personal updates, I invite you to send me an email request to join my small, private email list.